Philosophie-ch/dltc-env/README.md

 - 2.1 `ARCH`: the architecture of your machine.
 If you are on a Mac with an Apple Silicon chip, set this to "arm64".
 Otherwise, set it to "amd64" (for Macs with Intel chips, Windows, and Linux)
 - 2.2 `DLTC_WORKHOUSE_DIRECTORY`: the full path, on your local machine, to the 'dltc-workhouse' shared folder inside Dropbox
 - 2.3 `DOCKERHUB_TOKEN`: the login token for the dockerhub account.
 You can find it in the "Institutional set-up" page in our Google Drive
-- 2.4 `DOCKERHUB_USERNAME`: the dockerhub username of the association.
-Leave it as "philosophiech"

 ## Usage